MichelleCDjunaidi/clinic-web-app/README.md

 ### JWT Authentication

-The JWT token is provided when the doctor logs in; it is only cleared when the doctor logs out.
-This means that if the doctor closes the web application by accident, they could return to the application and not have to redo the login due to the token.
+The JWT token is provided when the doctor logs in; it is cleared when the doctor logs out or when it expires.
+This means that if the doctor closes the web application by accident and the token has not expired, they could return to the application and not have to redo the login.
 This is how most web applications I've seen do it to reduce the amount of logins the end user needs to do.

-### Communicating Errors
+### Communicating Errors to End Users

 The frontend will notify users of errors in their field inputs by leveraging Pydantic and basic error checking.
 Some examples are attached below.